-- Use of drones on or over Weir Farm NHP property is prohibited.
-Launching, landing, or operating an unmanned aircraft from, over, or on lands and waters administered by the National Park Service within the boundaries of Weir Farm National Historical Park is prohibited. - Definition: The term "unmanned aircraft" means a device that is used or intended to be used for flight in the air without the possibility of direct human intervention from within or on the device, and the associated operational elements and components that are required for the pilot or system operator in command to operate or control the device (such as cameras, sensors, communication links.)
-This term includes all types of devices that meet this definition (e.g. model airplanes, quadcopters, drones) that are used for any purpose, including for recreation or commerce. - Determination: Pursuant to 36 CFR §1.5 and Policy Memorandum 14-05 issued by the Director on June 19, 2014, this restriction responds to the maintenance of public health and safety, protection of environmental or scenic values, protection of natural or cultural resources, implementation of management responsibilities, equitable allocation and use of facilities, or the avoidance of conflict among visitor use activities.
-Park managers understand the benefits of limited use of unmanned aircraft systems (UAS) for research, for administrative use, and to provide for the public's safety and welfare recreation use of UAS's is not compatible with park management values. - Additionally, the Park is closed to the following activities and those prohibited by the General Regulations outlined later in this document: - Wedding ceremonies or similar social events - o The use of a metal detector or any subsurface exploration is prohibited. - Clearing, thinning, or cutting of trees, tree branches, or shrubs on park property is prohibited.
-Removing, cutting, or damaging of plants or stones to create social paths or viewpoints from bordering private
+Use of drones on or over Weir Farm NHP property is prohibited.
+Launching, landing, or operating an uncrewed or remotely piloted aircraft from or on lands and waters administered by the National Park Service within the boundaries of Weir Farm National Historical Park is prohibited except as approved in writing by the superintendent.

+Definition: 14 CFR 1.1 defines aircraft as any device intended to be used for flight in the air.
+The term "uncrewed aircraft" means a device used for flight in the air without direct human input from being onboard the aircraft.
+Therefore, Uncrewed Aircraft Systems (UAS) are considered aircraft regardless of size or weight.
+The "system" incorporates associated operational components including flight controller, flight software, communication radios, cameras, and sensors.
+UAS comprises all types of single-rotor, multi-rotor, fixedwing, and vertical take-off and landing (VTOL) aircraft that meet this definition and are used for any purpose, from recreation to commerce.
+This term includes all types of devices that meet this definition (e.g. model airplanes, quadcopters, drones) that are used for any purpose, including for recreation or commerce.

+Determination: Pursuant to 36 CFR §1.5 and Reference Manual 60: Aviation Management (RM-60), this restriction responds to the maintenance of public health and safety, protection of environmental or scenic values, protection of natural or cultural resources, implementation of management responsibilities, equitable allocation and use of facilities, or the avoidance of conflict among visitor use activities.
+Park managers understand the benefits of limited use of uncrewed aircraft systems (UAS) for research, for administrative use, and to provide for the public's safety and welfare recreation use of UAS's is not compatible with park management values.

+Additionally, the Park is closed to the following activities and those prohibited by the General Regulations outlined later in this document:

-- properties is prohibited. - Climbing over, under or around railings, gates, doors, stanchions and lines, barricades or other physical barriers used to control or limit public access is prohibited. - Marking out a playing field for playing organized baseball, football, soccer or similar recreational activities is prohibited.
+- Wedding ceremonies or similar social events - o The use of a metal detector or any subsurface exploration is prohibited. - Clearing, thinning, or cutting of trees, tree branches, or shrubs on park property is prohibited.
+Removing, cutting, or damaging of plants or stones to create social paths or viewpoints from bordering private properties is prohibited.
+Dumping of any debris, compost, yard waste, leaves, or other waste on park property and from neighboring yards is prohibited. - Climbing over, under or around railings, gates, doors, stanchions and lines, barricades or other physical barriers used to control or limit public access is prohibited. - Marking out a playing field for playing organized baseball, football, soccer or similar recreational activities is prohibited.
 Competitive recreation events, including but not limited to running and cycling, are prohibited except if authorized in writing by the Superintendent. - Any other sport or activity that damage park resources or present public safety hazards